microsoft/cvmboot/README.md

 The ``azcopy`` program does not perform a sparse copy.
 This means that all zero-blocks occupy space on the local disk.
-Most VHDs are mostly empty space so we stronlgy recommend using the ``cvmdisk azcopy`` command instead, which creates a sparse VHD image.
+Most VHDs are mostly empty space so we strongly recommend using the ``cvmdisk azcopy`` command instead, which creates a sparse VHD image.
 For example:

 ```
-cvmdisk azcopy <url> myuimage2.vhd
+cvmdisk azcopy <url> base2.vhd
 ```

 The following command prints the space usage for the two downloaded images.